 The Best Overwatch Heroes for Beginners

-If you’re still not sure who to try first, here are a few suggestions for Overwatch beginner heroes (and a few to avoid at first):
+Still not sure who to try first?
+Here are a few suggestions for Overwatch beginner heroes (and a few to avoid at first):

-For offense, choose Soldier: 76.
-His weapons, abilities, and controls are easy to get the hang of, and he’s a solid, dependable character at many levels of play.
+- For damage, choose Soldier: 76.
+His weapons, abilities, and controls are easy to get the hang of, and he’s a solid character at many levels of play.

-For tanks, choose Roadhog.
-It takes a while to get the hang of the Chain Hook, but a large health pool, quick self-healing, and a shotgun-style cannon make him accessible.
+- For tanks, choose Roadhog.
+It takes a while to get the hang of the Chain Hook.
+But his large health pool, quick self-healing, and a shotgun-style cannon make him accessible.

 Which Overwatch Hero Will You Pick?

-With 25 unique Overwatch heroes, you’ll be able to find a character that fits your play style.
+With so many unique Overwatch heroes, you should be able to find a character that fits your play style.
 It’s just a matter of getting started.

-A piece of advice: play all the heroes, even ones who aren’t your type.
+We recommend that you play all the heroes at least few times, even ones who don’t sound like your type.

-You’ll be surprised to find that you like some of the heroes you didn’t expect, and you’ll get good insight into how to play against other heroes.
+You might be surprised whose play styles you enjoy, and you’ll get good insight into how to play against other heroes.
 Plus, since Overwatch lets you change your hero anytime, having some other options at the ready can help turn the tide of a fight.
 Switching to counter your enemy’s composition is key.

 Image Credit: BagoGames/Flickr